 With new ways of working, we explore how organizations should implement better service reliability and the different challenges teams are facing.

 What Is Reliability?

 Reliability is not just about the availability of services, but how important those services are to users.
 Different business functions will think about reliability differently and how it impacts user satisfaction.

 Decisions made by marketing and sales teams, for example, don’t directly impact the user experience for a product, however, they do impact the user’s perception of how good the product is which can change where the satisfactory point is.

 On the other hand, lowering expectations will also lower interest in your product.
 Even revenue teams have to align their goals with making sure that they don’t sacrifice reliability or a customer’s perception of reliability.

 Finding the connection point through reliability and user satisfaction across all of the functions of a business is critical to driving decisions.
-Whether those decisions are bottom-up or are top-down, it allows you to understand the impact on what the decision is and the goals that it’s going to have with every team.
+Whether those decisions are bottom-up or top-down, it allows you to understand what the impact of the decision is and the goals that it’s going to have with every team.